kazulagi/plantfem.github.io/index.md

 #### std

 A standard library of Fortran prepared for plantFEM.
 This module extends fortran for easier use.

-    Learn how to use it >> [std](Tutorial_std.md)
+Try it on from HERE >> [std](Tutorial_std.md)

 #### fem